yourengineerbro/GoAuthAPI/README.md

 - In Database implementation of saving users and invalidated tokens.
 - Authentication and Authorization part can be extracted out in a different microservice.
 Thus, can be exposed as gateway to our backend.
+- Latest implementation of jwt-go library can be utilized.

 ![](img/mygiphy.gif)